Autocompare/sklearn_tweets/README.md

 			])

-As you can see from this sample reports the precision and f1-score can yield interesting results with shallow data.
+As you can see from this sample report the precision and f1-score can yield interesting results with shallow data.
 The target data has 20 labels ranging from extremely low sentiment to extremely high sentiment.
-It's unlikely without nth thousands of tweets to see recall at every label.
+It's unlikely without several thousand tweets to see support at every label.
 Because of this the classification report will throw label warnings.